 We will continue our tradition of providing each captain with something special.
-Each captain will receive an official Comstock Odyssey Relay captain’s pilsner glass along with a ticket for a complimentary lunch at the Finish Line Festival.
+Each captain will receive an official Capital Odyssey Relay captain’s pilsner glass along with a ticket for a complimentary lunch at the Finish Line Festival.

 Cap on number of teams:

 Here are some of the most critical rules that you need to know: